dialogic-godot/documentation/documentation/getting-started.md

 ## 2. Meeting the editor

-You can now access the dialogic interface by clicking the new tab at the very top (next to 2D, 3D, Script and AssetLib).
+You can now access the dialogic interface by clicking the new tab at the very top (next to 2D, 3D, Script, Game and AssetLib).

 ![godot_main_tabs](media/godot_main_tabs.png)

 You will be greeted by the dialogic home screen.
-At the top you can see the different editors dialogic has, at the left a sidebar that will contain recently used characters and timelines.
+At the top you can see the different editors dialogic has, at the left a sidebar that will contain recently used characters and timelines and where you can create new timelines and characters.

 <img title="" src="media/editor_overview.png" alt="" width="600">

-In the top right, there are some helpful buttons:

-- Add Timeline
-- Add Character
-- Reference Manager
-- Play Timeline

-We will start by using the first one.

 ---

 ## 3. Creating a timeline

-To create a timeline, press the `Add Timeline` button.
+To create a timeline, press the `Add Timeline` button in the sidebar.
 You will need to select a folder to put the timeline in and enter a file name.
 Timelines will be saved as `*.dtl` files.

 Once you hit `Save`, you can start adding events from the panel to the right of the editor.
 <img src="/media/timeline_editor.png" width="600"/>